samcodrington/SimpleRISC_elec374/README.md

 ## Bugs

 ## Sam's notebook

+ * **Idea**: Have a seperate port in the ALU specific to IncPC, ie. IR has wire going to incPC port in ALU

 ### Signals inside Processes
 http://stackoverflow.com/questions/15485749/vhdl-variable-vs-signal
 The sequential statements inside a process operate on the values they are at immediately before the process begins